This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 Apartment living: Sound travels through thin walls.
 A 70 dB air fryer can disturb neighbors, while a 55 dB model stays within acceptable evening noise levels.

 Open kitchens: In modern homes where kitchens flow into living spaces, a loud air fryer disrupts conversation, TV watching, and phone calls during the 15-20 minutes of cooking time.
+See how different models compare in our Ninja vs COSORI analysis for specific noise profiles.

 Early morning/late evening cooking: Parents consistently mention wanting to meal prep without waking sleeping children.
 The difference between 55 dB and 65 dB is the difference between quiet operation and hair-dryer-loud disruption.